bohnman/package-info-maven-plugin/README.md

 A couple of things to note:
 - patterns are matching against the package name (i.e. foo.bar) and NOT the directory path.
-- pattern using Ant-style matching syntax (although regexes can be used).
+- patterns use Ant-style matching syntax (although regexes can be used).
 See [here](https://raw.githubusercontent.com/sonatype/plexus-utils/master/src/main/java/org/codehaus/plexus/util/SelectorUtils.java) for more information
 - The first package declaration to match the package wins, so you'll want to put your more specific patterns first.

 ## <a name="multiple-templates"></a>Kotlin Example